Updated: June 11, 2019

-2) The Notes and Attachments related list
+1) The Notes and Attachments related list

-In Salesforce Files General Settings, we can turn on “Files uploaded to the Attachments related list on records are uploaded as Salesforce Files, not as attachments.”
+To connect “Files” and “Notes and Attachments”, go to the Salesforce Files General Settings, and turn on “Files uploaded to the Attachments related list on records are uploaded as Salesforce Files, not as attachments.”
 This ensures that even when users upload files via the old Notes and Attachments related list in Lightning, the attachments will be automatically uploaded as new Salesforce Files.
-It is important to note that when files are uploaded via the Notes and Attachments related list on a record in Classic, the maximum file size is 25MB.

 We can also use the Magic Mover tool to transition current notes and attachments to the new Salesforce Files.
 Your page layouts will be updated to include the new Notes and Files related lists and to exclude the Notes and Attachments list.

-5) Salesforce Files
+2) Salesforce Files

 Files is the newest and most robust way to manage and share files that Salesforce has ever had.
 Using Files, we can: